The $s$-Energy and Its Applications: Abstract

 \section{Abstract}

-Averaging dynamics drives countless processes in physics, biology, engineering, and the social sciences.
-In recent years, the {\em $s$-energy} has emerged as a useful tool for bounding the convergence rates of time-varying averaging systems.
-We derive new bounds on the $s$-energy, which we use to resolve a number of open questions in the areas of bird flocking, opinion dynamics, and distributed motion coordination.
-We also use our results to provide a theoretical validation for the idea of the ``Overton Window" as an attracting manifold of viable group opinions.
-Our new bounds on the $s$-energy highlight its dependency on the connectivity of the underlying networks.
-In this vein, we use the $s$-energy to explain the exponential gap in the convergence rates of stationary and time-varying consensus systems.
+Many multi-agent systems evolve by repeatedly updating each state to a weighted average of its neighbors, a process known as averaging dynamics, whose behavior becomes difficult to analyze when the interaction network varies over time.
+In recent years, the {\em $s$-energy} has emerged as a useful tool for bounding the convergence rates of such systems, complementing the classical techniques that rely on fixed graphs.
+We derive new bounds on the $s$-energy under minimal connectivity assumptions.
+As a consequence, we obtain convergence guarantees for several models of collective dynamics and resolve a number of open questions in the areas.
+Our results highlight the dependence of the $s$-energy on the connectivity of the underlying networks and use it to explain the exponential gap in the convergence rates of stationary and time-varying consensus systems.